Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 If this strikes a chord with you, start observing when your body stiffens and ask yourself softly, “What is my system protecting me from right now?”
 The first indication of safety is awareness.

-Apply this realisation to your day and look for patterns in your behaviour without passing judgement.
+Apply this realization to your day and look for patterns in your behavior without passing judgment.

 Can Social Connection Heal a Dysregulated Nervous System?

 Yes.
 According to Polyvagal Theory, safe connection signals the nervous system to relax.
-Eye contact, warm tone, and empathy activate the ventral vagal pathway linked to calm states.
+Eye contact, a warm tone, and empathy activate the ventral vagal pathway, which is linked to calm states.

 Humans regulate each other.
 Isolation worsens dysregulation because the nervous system interprets loneliness as a threat.